armelgeek/better-query/README.md

 > **A powerful, type-safe toolkit for building modern web applications**

-Better Kit is a comprehensive TypeScript monorepo containing production-ready libraries for CRUD operations, admin interfaces, and more.
+Better Query is a comprehensive TypeScript monorepo containing production-ready libraries for CRUD operations, admin interfaces, and more.
 Built with developer experience and type safety in mind.

 ## 📦 Packages